 Richard and Sandy Norgrove founded Bear Republic in 1995 with son Richard and his wife Tami.
 Their airy brewpub is located just off of Healdsburg’s main square.
 Inside, it’s decorated with plenty of Bear Republic memorabilia and features a full menu, though we weren’t there to eat.
 In the spring and fall, when the weather cools down, it’s easy to imagine sitting on the creek-facing patio, sipping a pint.

-Until 2006, all beer was brewed on-site by the two Richards.
+Until 2006, the two Richards brewed all beer on-site.
 Now they have a plant in nearby Cloverdale, but still brew at the pub as well.
-Richard, Jr. currently handles brewing duties along with Joel Johnson.

 Red Rocket is a red ale brewed with five grains and both Centennial and Cascade hops.
 Double Rocket (9.8 % ABV) is Red Rocket Ale x 2, with double the ingredients, rich red color and “double the fun.”
 This beer packed a punch up-front, but still had a malty finish.